codesharedot/quantum-resistant-ledger-price/README.md

-# fabrk price
+# prizm price

-Gets the fabrk price with Python (from JSON).
+Gets the prizm price with Python (from JSON).

 https://pythonbasics.org